bjspeaks/Purview-hack/README.md

 ## The different activities that the hack team need to complete are:

 1. Create the Purview Account
-2. Setup a purview account
-3. create an Azure key vault
+2. create an Azure key vault
-4. create an spn account and store the credentials in the AKV
+3. create an spn account and store the credentials in the AKV
-5. scanning ADLS, combination of key vault and MI.
+4. scanning ADLS, combination of key vault and MI.
-6. Scanning Synapse SQL Pool - using MI.
+5. Scanning Synapse SQL Pool - using MI.
 6. Getting lineage from adf (This will require rerunning the ADF pipeline.
 Edit the ADF pipeline to shorten the runtime)
 7. Adding a custom classification and using it during a scan
 8. Bulk impupload of glossary and attaching it to the data
 9. ADLS sub-folder scan (scoped scan) - combination of key vault and MSI.
+10. Add the purview account to Synapse workspace and try to search for files/folders
-10. Stretch objective - scan the entire resource group.
+11. Stretch objective - scan the entire resource group.